Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 To further evaluate scalability, we extend the problem size to a 100-bit QUBO, which is intractable for standard QAOA.
 Figure 4f shows that DQAOA and dq-QAOA can successfully solve this problem on the QCSC architecture.
-Both methods achieve high approximation ratios despite the restricted number of iterations, with DQAOA providing superior performance as expected (Fig. 4f).
+Both methods achieve low 1-AR values despite the restricted number of iterations, with DQAOA providing superior performance as expected (Fig. 4f).
 These results demonstrate DQAOA's ability to efficiently tackle large and dense real-world optimization problems that conventional QAOA cannot handle, by leveraging the QCSC architecture and employing efficient decomposition and aggregation strategies.
-Furthermore, the performance of DQAOA is expected to further improve with the implementation of advanced (optimized) QAOA and next-generation quantum systems, which are beyond the scope of this study.
+Moreover, the performance of DQAOA on QCSC is expected to improve significantly with next-generation quantum hardware featuring higher gate fidelity, advanced error mitigation, and ultimately error-corrected qubits.
+This will allow larger sub-QUBOs to be processed, reducing time-to-solution while maintaining solution quality.
+In addition, gate-based architectures are universal and programmable, enabling flexible circuit designs and integration with classical optimization or learning algorithms.
+They also can offer explicit control over circuit parameters, better scalability through distributed circuit decomposition, and a clear roadmap toward fault-tolerant quantum computation \cite{paler2017fault}.
+These features make gate-based approaches such as DQAOA more versatile and scalable for solving complex optimization problems.

-\subsection{2.4 Active Learning with DQAOA for Real-World Optimization Problems}
+\subsection{Active Learning with DQAOA for Real-World Optimization Problems}

 We further develop an active learning algorithm working with our DQAOA (AL-DQAOA) for optimizing material structures (layered metamaterials for spectral filters), featuring complex and large optimization spaces.
 This AL-DQAOA integrates machine learning, our DQAOA, and wave-optics simulation in an iterative loop (Fig. 5a) within the QCSC architecture.
 Here, a machine learning model (factorization machine, FM) is used to generate a QUBO as a surrogate, describing the relationship between material structures and their figure-of-merits (FOMs) \cite{kitai2020designing, kim2024quantum}.
 Then, DQAOA solves the given QUBO problem to predict an optimal state that represents an optimal material structure (\textbf{$\textit{x}_{po}$}).
 Subsequently, optical properties are evaluated by wave-optics simulation to calculate an FOM of the identified material structure (\textbf{$\textit{FOM}_{po}$}).
 Finally, the dataset previously used for FM training is updated by including \textbf{$\textit{x}_{po}$} and \textbf{$\textit{FOM}_{po}$}.
 Iterations of these processes (noted as optimization cycles) improve the dataset quality and refine QUBO surrogates, gradually converging toward the optimal state in the global optimization space.
 It should be noted that this algorithm is designed for minimization optimization problems, where materials with lower FOMs yield higher performances (see the Method section for more details).